Johnathon Ford

-He previously played for the Sydney Roosters in the National Rugby League and for Toulouse Olympique.
+He previously played for the Sydney Roosters in the National Rugby League and for Toulouse Olympique and Featherstone Rovers in the RFL Championship..

 Background

 Ford was born in Toronto, New South Wales, Australia.
 He is of Cook Island and Irish descent.
 He is a cousin of former Hull Kingston Rovers player Byron Ford.

 Ford played his junior football for the Macquarie Scorpions before being signed by the Newcastle Knights.

 Playing career

 Ford played for the Knights' NYC team in 2008 and 2009, scoring eight tries and kicking one goal in 30 games.
 In 2010, Ford signed with the Sydney Roosters.
 In Round 23 of the 2010 NRL season he made his NRL debut for the Roosters against the Cronulla-Sutherland Sharks.
 In 2012, Ford signed with Toulouse Olympique in the Elite One Championship.
 Ford continued playing for the Cook Islands team in the 2013 Rugby League World Cup.

 In 2014, Ford joined the Wyong Roos in the New South Wales Cup.

 In 2015, Ford continued to play with the Wyong Roos in the New South Wales Cup, helping them to the New South Wales Cup Grand final.